Could you be a Croydon Nurse?

 Working at Croydon Health Services is both fulfilling and challenging.
 You’ll meet some of the most engaging and stimulating people in London who will push you to develop your skills, learn something new and reward you in equal measure.

-With nurses in demand across London and the UK, you could choose to work at any Trust, so in the following pages we want to tell you why Croydon Health Services is the best place to be a nurse.
+With nurses in demand across London and the UK, you could choose to work at any Trust, we want to tell you why Croydon Health Services is the best place to be a nurse.

 Croydon Health Services NHS Trust is a modern integrated healthcare organisation providing acute and community health services across the borough of Croydon.